-- a) The term "the university" refers to the University of the Incarnate Word. - b) The term "student" includes all persons who have accepted admission to, enrolled at, are taking courses at, or have a continuing relationship with the university, including those who attend full- or part-time. - c) The term "Complainant" refers to an individual who has filed a complaint in regards to behavior that may be in violation of University policy. - d) The term "Respondent" refers to an individual who is responding to complaint in regards to behavior that allegedly committed which may be in violation of University policy. - e) The term "faculty member" refers to any person employed by the university to conduct instructional activities. - f) The term "university official" includes any person employed by the university that holds administrative or professional supervisory responsibilities. - g) The term "member of the university community" refers to any person employed by, volunteering for or attending the university as a student, faculty member, administrator, staff member, intern, or volunteer. - h) The term "university property" includes all land, buildings, facilities, and other property in the possession of, owned or controlled, whether leased or rented, by the university. - i) The term "organization" refers to any fraternity, sorority, association, corporation, order, society, corps, club, or student government, a band or musical group or an academic, athletic, cheerleading, or dance team, including any group or team that participates in National Collegiate Athletic Association competition, or a service, social, or similar group, whose members are primarily students.
+- a) The term "the University" refers to the University of the Incarnate Word. - b) The term "student" includes all persons who have accepted admission to, enrolled at, are taking courses at, or have a continuing relationship with the University, including those who attend full- or part-time. - c) The term "Complainant" refers to an individual who has filed a complaint in regards to behavior that may be in violation of University policy. - d) The term "Respondent" refers to an individual who is responding to complaint in regards to behavior that allegedly committed which may be in violation of University policy. - e) The term "faculty member" refers to any person employed by the University to conduct instructional activities. - f) The term "University official" includes any person employed by the University that holds administrative or professional supervisory responsibilities. - g) The term "member of the University community" refers to any person employed by, volunteering for or attending the University as a student, faculty member, administrator, staff member, intern, or volunteer. - h) The term "University property" includes all land, buildings, facilities, and other property in the possession of, owned or controlled, whether leased or rented, by the University. - The term "organization" refers to any fraternity, sorority, association, corporation, order, society, corps, club, or student government, a band or musical group or an academic, athletic, cheerleading, or dance team, including any group or team that participates in National Collegiate Athletic Association competition, or a service, social, or similar group, whose members are primarily students.
 Organizations also refers to University Sponsored Organizations (i.e., Resident Assistants, University Mission and Ministry Peer Ministers, Ambassadors, etc.) - j) The term "advisor" refers to an individual selected by a Respondent or Complainant to assist during conduct proceedings, which includes but is not limited to, a parent, friend, faculty member, advocate, or legal counsel.
-Advisors may not directly participate, speak, comment, or make any type of representation or argument on behalf of a Complainant or Respondent in any aspect of the student conduct process.
-Advisors are typically only permitted during Formal Hearings, but a student may request an advisor for other conduct proceedings by petitioning the Director of Student Conduct and Community Standards.
+Advisors may not directly participate, speak, comment, or make any type of representation or argument on behalf of a Complainant or Respondent in any aspect of the behavioral misconduct process.
+Advisors are typically only permitted during cases heard by a Hearing Panel, but a student may request an advisor for other conduct proceedings by petitioning the Director of Student Advocacy and Accountability.
 The availability of an advisor to attend shall not unreasonably interfere with or delay any conduct proceedings.
-Should a student elect to have legal counsel serve as an advisor, the student must provide notice to the Director of Student Conduct and Community Standards of a minimum of three (3) business days so that the UIW General Counsel can be consulted. - k) The term "Conduct Council" refers to any persons authorized by the Vice President for Campus Life and Facilities or a delegated representative to determine whether a student has violated the Student Code of Conduct and to impose sanctions.
-The Conduct Review Council constitutes a Conduct Council.
+Should a student wish to have legal counsel serve as an advisor, the student must provide notice to the Director of Student Advocacy and Accountability of a minimum of three (3) business days so that the UIW's General Counsel can be consulted. - k) The term "Hearing Officer" refers to any persons authorized to determine whether a student or student organization has violated the Student Code of Conduct and to impose sanctions.
+Staff members with the